 The Holiday’s are upon us, and that means the Holiday cookie baking is in full swing!

-Maybe you’re a sugar cookie person, or a chocolate chip cookie lover.
+Maybe you’re a sugar cookie person, a sprinkle cookie, or a chocolate chip cookie lover.
 But for me, there’s no cookie more synonymous with Christmas than the Gingerbread cookie.

 You’ve probably heard of the also popular gingersnaps and molasses cookies.
 So what’s the difference between gingerbread, gingersnap, and molasses cookies?